nntrn/bookstand/docs/_annotations/101-essays-that-will-change-the-way-you-think.md

 ## the Happinessof Excellence

-*  Eric Greitens says that there are three primary forms of happiness: the happiness of pleasure, the happiness of grace, and the happiness of excellence
+*  Eric Greitens says that there are three primary forms of happiness: the happiness of pleasure, the happiness of grace, and the happiness of excellence5

 *  The happiness of pleasure is largely sensory.
 It's a good meal when you're hungry, the smell of air after it rains, waking up warm and cozy in your bed